-PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGREEMENT FOR AWARD GRANTED TO ALFRED S. JOHN ON MAY 21, 2018
+PERFORMANCE-BASED RESTRICTED STOCK UNIT AWARD AGREEMENT FOR AWARD GRANTED TO TIMOTHY DUITSMAN ON SEPTEMBER 1, 2019

-THIS RESTRICTED STOCK UNIT AWARD AGREEMENT is granted by WESTELL TECHNOLOGIES, INC. (the “Company”) to Alfred S. John (the “Participant”) this 21st day of May 2018 (the “Grant Date”) pursuant to the Company’s 2015 Omnibus Incentive Compensation Plan (the “Plan”).
+THIS RESTRICTED STOCK UNIT AWARD AGREEMENT is granted by WESTELL TECHNOLOGIES, INC. (the “Company”) to TIMOTHY DUITSMAN (the “Participant”) this 1st day of September 2019 (the “Grant Date”) pursuant to the Company’s 2015 Omnibus Incentive Compensation Plan (the “Plan”).
 The applicable terms of the Plan are incorporated herein by reference, including the definitions of terms contained therein.

 WHEREAS, the Company believes it to be in the best interests of the Company and its stockholders for the Participant to have an incentive tied to the performance of the Company and the Company’s Class A Common Stock (the “Common Stock”) in order that the Participant will have a greater incentive to work for and manage the Company’s affairs in such a way that its shares may become more valuable; and